The week proceeding Labor Day is always a pretty good week to be out on the water.

 I don’t have a problem with other boaters and usually don’t mind the water being stirred up a little bit.
 It’s those boaters who’ve never been taught how to operate a boat that makes it a little harder on everyone.

-One piece of advice I tell all new boaters is that “you’re responsible for your wake.”
-If your wake does damage or harm to anything or anyone, you’re liable.
-Next time you’re out on the water please “watch your wake.”
+One piece of advice I tell to all new boaters is that you’re responsible for your wake.
+If your wake does damage or harm to anything or anyone you’re liable.
+Next time you’re out on the water please watch your wake.

-Early in the morning, anglers are doing well fishing for bass with top-water lures.
-During the day, anglers are either catching them with reaction baits like Rattle Traps or flipping heavy cover with sweet beavers.
+Early in the morning anglers are doing well while fishing for bass with top-water lures.
+During the day, anglers are either catching them with reaction baits like Rattle Traps or flipping heavy cover with creature baits.